-- "Setting the output stream to a local file". - "Using rolling log files". - "Setting the output stream to the system log". - "Buffering the output stream before writing to a file".
+- "Setting the output stream to a local file". - "Using rolling log files". - "Setting the output stream to the system log". - "Buffering the output stream before writing to a file". - "Setting precision logging". - "Setting request logging".

 Setting the output stream to a local file